buildkite-plugins/docker-buildkite-plugin/README.md

 ### Optional

+### `add-host` (optional, array)

+Additional lines can be added to `/etc/hosts` in the container, in an array of mappings.
+See https://docs.docker.com/engine/reference/run/#managing-etchosts for more details.

+Example: `buildkite.fake:123.0.0.7`

 ### `additional-groups` (optional, array)

 Additional groups to be added to the user in the container, in an array of group names (or ids).
 See https://docs.docker.com/engine/reference/run/#additional-groups for more details.